 Cash and bank balance are the most liquid current assets of a firm, cash and bank balance to total deposit ratio measures the percentage of most liquid assets to pay depositors immediately.
 This ratio is computed dividing the amount of cash and bank balance by the total deposits.
-It can be presented as,

-Cash and Bank Balance to Total Deposit Ratio =
+It can be presented as, iii) Cash and Bank Balance to Current Assets Ratio